We Ended Right

-"We Ended Right" is the second single by American singer-songwriter Debby Ryan, featuring rapper Chad Hively and Chase Ryan.
+"We Ended Right" is the debut solo single by American singer-songwriter Debby Ryan, featuring rapper Chad Hively and Chase Ryan.
 It premiered on July 1, 2011 and was released as a digital download on July 3, 2011 as the first single of Debby Ryan's career on her own independent label, the Ryan River Studio and not being included on any album.
 "We Ended Right" was written and produced by Debby Ryan, Chad Hively, Chase Ryan and Mark Grilliot.

 Background and release

 In an interview with AOL's JSYK, Ryan commented: "It is the perfect song for 4th of July weekend, and we hope everyone loves it!".
 On July 6, 2011 the singer revealed in her official Twitter that she took the photo and designed the artwork for the single cover.
 Ryan said that the concept of the single cover, the line train, it's about moving on and that life never stops at just one Train station.

 "We Ended Right" was released exclusively for radio premiere on July 1, 2011 on AOL Radio and had good reception.
 The song was released for digital download on July 3, 2011 only in United States, Canada, Australia and United Kingdom by Ryan River Studio, the Ryan's own independent label.
 Only on February 21, 2012 the song placed on YouTube, in her official VEVO channel.
 Later the song was included on the soundtrack of the movie Radio Rebel.